techcrafthub03-sudo/todo-vibe-coding/blueprint.md

 ## Overview

-A simple and elegant to-do application UI.
+A simple and elegant to-do application UI with Google Authentication.

 ## Implemented Features